wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     (6A) Nothing in this section limits any power that the FMA has under the [Financial Markets Authority Act 2011][341] or any other enactment.

-    (7) If a society fails to allow an inspector appointed under this section to do anything that he is authorised to do thereunder, the society, and every officer of the society who is in default, shall be guilty of an offence against this Act.
+    (7) If a society fails to allow an inspector appointed under this section to do anything that he or she is authorised to do thereunder, the society, and every officer of the society who is in default, shall be guilty of an offence against this Act.

     Compare: Building Societies Act 1962 s 110 (UK)